 By Frank Rotering | February 28, 2017

 In this post I outline the key facts about geoengineering.
-The arguments for and against this approach to the environmental emergencies will be discussed next time.
+The arguments for and against this approach to the environmental emergencies are discussed here.

 My primary sources of information were the Royal Society’s Geoengineering the Climate (UK, 2009) and two reports by the National Academy of Sciences – Climate Intervention: Reflecting Sunlight to Cool the Earth and Climate Intervention: Carbon Dioxide Removal and Reliable Sequestration (both US, 2015).
 Also useful were Jeff Goodell’s introductory How to Cool the Planet (2010) and David Keith’s perceptive book, A Case for Climate Engineering (2013).